gaetanfacchinetti/NNERO/README.md

 ## How to use NNERO?

-A detailed documentation is under construction here:
+A detailed documentation is under construction [here](https://gaetanfacchinetti.github.io/docs/NNERO/html/index.html).

 ### Simple case